Skip to content

 Delete all the pipeline_definition.json files from a given folder.
 The command walk down the folder tree to find table folder.

-shift_left pipeline delete-metadata $PIPELINES
+shift_left pipeline delete-all-metadata $PIPELINES

 Only the facts tables: